 Nancy-Drew-Reporter-1939-720p.mp4 (1.3gb - 986x720)

-I remember my older sister Carol Berkey as a teen eagerly reading all of the Nancy Drew Mysteries that she could find, and I was jealous . . .
+I remember my older sister Carol as a teenager eagerly reading all of the Nancy Drew Mystey books that she could find, and I was jealous . . .
 I wanted to read exciting detective mystery stories, but not about . . . .
 GIRLS . . .
 Luckily my father told me to go to the library and ask to be shown the Hardy Boys mysteries and the Tom Swift sci-fi adventures that he had read as a youngster.

 Nancy Drew is the 16 year old daughter of a wealthy small town lawyer, and she just cannot help snooping into everyone else's business, and in the process solve a crime mystery.
 She had her own blue convertible car, and was well educated, with the personality of a devil-may-care adventuress who wouldn't let anything or anyone get in the way of her curiosity.